 The poem begins with the speaker clearly stating how much she misses her father and how she regrets the hard life he had to live.
 She describes the ways that her father taught her.
 These range from how to cook to how to save money for a better future.
 She closely associates her father with money and banking slips, he was frugal from a young age and passed that trait onto her.

 She describes his movements in the kitchen and how now, after he is gone, she has taken on his eccentricities, sharing food as liberally as he did and never living the same day twice.
-The poem concludes with the speaker finding peace in her memories and the thought that her father would be proud of the woman she has become.
+Poem at Thirty-Nine concludes with the speaker finding peace in her memories and the thought that her father would be proud of the woman she has become.

 Analysis of Poem at Thirty-Nine

 The first lines of this piece introduce to the reader, the speaker’s father.
-This unnamed parent is going to be the all encompassing theme of poem.
+This unnamed parent is going to be the all-encompassing theme of the poem.

 She closely associates her father with money, and the writing of,